Unseen Spiritual Law: God’s Law of Life

 Where there is democracy, most voters believe that an election and change of government can improve their lives and the general state of the nation.
 The majority of voters do not bring God into the process.
 It doesn’t matter to them if they are voting for a government which is in open rebellion against God’s Law in the sense that its ethos conflicts with biblical teaching.
 The majority are not concerned about voting for a government that condones abortion and homosexuality for example on the basis of ‘choice’ and ‘equality’, and they are not concerned when Christians are made redundant for simply exercising free-speech and expressing their faith in God, link.

-If that nation against whom I have spoken turns from evil, I will relent of the disaster that I thought to bring upon it (Jer 18:8)
+If that nation against whom I have spoken turns from evil, I will relent of the disaster that I thought to bring upon it (Jeremiah 18:8)

-The rulers take council together, against the Lord … (but) the Lord shall hold them in derision (Ps 2:2-4)
+The rulers take council together, against the Lord … (but) the Lord shall hold them in derision (Psalm 2:2-4)

-There is no authority except from God, and the authorities that exist are appointed by God (Rom 13:1)
+There is no authority except from God, and the authorities that exist are appointed by God (Romans 13:1)

 Clearly, according to the Bible, it is God and not government who has overall authority and power.
 He can either bless a nation (Isa 19:19-25), or judge it (Isa 21, Isa 60:12 and Zech 14:16-19), and He might use man’s democracy in the process.